AriFordsham/GHCWiki/prelude710/ftp.md

 - The `mtl` and many other libraries based around monads and monad transformers re-exports `Control.Monad`, so you get a whole ecosystem where where folks some times have 15+ imports at the top of a module, and every one of them would have to agree on which variant of the `Prelude` they were re-exporting or you'd start getting conflicts.

-# We could support restricting type signatures in export lists, so that when both a specific and general version are imported they do not clash.

-When and if such a proposal was implemented we could use this to resolve the intermediate `Data.List` ugliness, yes!

 # A module with only the non-`Foldable` overlapping bits of `Data.List` could be created, allowing users who wanted `Foldable` plus some list functions to avoid name clashes.